 The exception to this is on tours from the Snaefellsnes Peninsula due to the success rates of seeing orcas.

-Regardless, excursions go on throughout the year for a good reason.
+Regardless, excursions from shore go on throughout the year for a good reason—you may be able to see these majestic creatures from land.
 Iceland has an abundance of cetaceans you can reliably see, irrespective of the whale-watching season.
-So, whichever season you travel in, you’ll have a wonderful Iceland experience.
+So whichever season you travel in, you’ll have a wonderful Iceland experience.

 Where Is the Best Place for Whale Watching in Iceland?

-Different species frequent different areas, so if you seek to see a particular animal, you should be aware of the best places in Iceland to go.
+Different species frequent different areas, so if you seek to see a particular animal, you should know the best places in Iceland to go.

 The town of Husavik in North Iceland is dubbed “the whale-watching capital of Europe,” but there are plenty of other places to take a whale-watching tour.